matthiasr/monitoring-workshop/README.md

     docker-compose kill -s HUP prometheus

+Find out the port cAdvisor is exposed on using `docker ps` like with the [app](#part-1-an-app) earlier.

-Explore the metrics cAdvisor provides at <http://localhost:8081/metrics> or using the Prometheus query interface.
+Explore the metrics cAdvisor provides at <http://${ip}:${port}/metrics> or using the Prometheus query interface.
 For the purposes of this workshop, focus on the CPU utilization metrics.

 * Which metric captures the CPU usage of a container?
 * What does the number tell us?
 How do you transform it into the current utilisation?